licini0/my-public-scripts/ikea_eneby/keepEnebyAwake.md

 ## How to stop the IKEA Eneby from going to sleep while on AUX
-for a raspberry pi, or debian-based device connected by 3.5mm jack.
+For a raspberry pi, or debian-based device connected by 3.5mm jack.
+Tested on raspios-buster with snapcast installed.

-tested on dietpi distro running on Rpi B gen 1 with shairplay-sync

 ### Download quiet low tone file, rename to 15tone.wav

-From the root user home folder (~/ when logged in to root)
+From the pi user home folder (~/ when ssh with pi user)

 `wget https://github.com/licini0/my-public-scripts/raw/main/ikea_eneby/keepenebyawake.wav -O ~/keepenebyawake.wav`